Maxwell5600/Persona-Library/README.md

 "Reliable character bindings" setting lives separately, under **Extensions → Persona Library**, since it's an install-wide behavior choice rather than something per-persona.

+## Navigation & passthroughs to native SillyTavern UI

+A few small additions aimed at not getting in your way when you need something this extension doesn't (yet) cover itself:

+- **Back to Grid** — a button in the detail view's header (top-left, next to the Use/Replace-image/Duplicate/Delete icons) that returns you to the persona grid without leaving the tab.
+This is distinct from the X in the same header, which closes the whole panel — Back to Grid is for "I'm done with this persona, show me the others," X is for "I'm done with the tab entirely."
+- **Worlds/Lorebooks** (book icon, top toolbar) — jumps straight to SillyTavern's native World Info / Lorebook panel, since managing lorebooks isn't something Persona Library reimplements.
+- **Open native Persona menu** (button above the gallery, always visible) — Persona Library works by hiding SillyTavern's original Persona Management UI and mounting its own gallery in the same spot.
+Some native functionality doesn't have a Persona Library equivalent yet, so this button temporarily reverses that: it hides the gallery and reveals the real, original panel underneath.
+Click it again (now labeled **Back to Persona Library**) to swap back.
+Nothing about your data changes either way — it's purely a display toggle.

+The Worlds/Lorebooks button works by finding and clicking SillyTavern's own native World Info control, so if it doesn't do anything on your particular SillyTavern build/fork, the underlying element ID may differ from what's expected — please open an issue with what you see (or don't see) in the browser console.
+The native Persona menu toggle doesn't have this issue, since it's just flipping a display state Persona Library already controls rather than searching for anything.

 ## How the description is built